Top SEO for Real Estate Strategies, Tips, and Examples [2022 Edition]

 SEO can also build trust in the eyes of the potential lead.
 Research of search trends has shown that 85% of clicks go to organic SEO.

-The #1 lead generation source was “Organic Search”.
+The #1 lead generation source for our members is “Organic Search”.
 This is a month-over-month, year-over-year occurrence.
-In a snapshot, Organic leads accounted for 36.4% of all leads.
+In this snapshot, Organic leads accounted for 36.4% of all leads.
 For reference, PPC accounted for 12.3%.

 SEO is about building your authority, demonstrating your relevance, and getting your site matched to the right search keywords.
 It can be a long-term process, but one that is essential to your website’s performance.
 Once you have the necessary building blocks to achieve high rankings in search engines, the sky’s the limit!